3.8 Development of entrepreneurship competence

 Your projects (EureProjekte)

-EureProjekte is an initiative of the Department for Families and Youth at the Federal Chancellery and is carried out by the National Network of Austrian Youth Information Centres.
+EureProjekte was an initiative of the Department for Family and Youth at the Federal Chancellery and is carried out by the National Network of Austrian Youth Information Centres.

 Junior Enterprise Austria (JA Austria)